estebangatillo/ba/content/talk/CCAC_122/index.md

 slides:
 summary: Understanding climate adaptation in our own backyard
 tags: [outreach]
-title: The Climate Crisis: Looking Ahead An Evening of Action and Advocacy
+title: "The Climate Crisis: Looking Ahead An Evening of Action and Advocacy""
 url_code: ""
 url_pdf: ""
 url_slides: ""